dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Java(TM) SE Runtime Environment (build 21.0.7+8-LTS-245)
 Java HotSpot(TM) 64-Bit Server VM (build 21.0.7+8-LTS-245, mixed mode, sharing)
 ```
-As you see here I have OpenJDK from `Homebrew` and from `OpenJDK` and output is way different You can also download and use oracle JDK.
+As you see here I have JDK from `Homebrew` and from `OpenJDK`.
+You can also download and use many other JDK builds like:
+* Amazon Corretto
+* Azul Zulu
+* GraalVM
+* Eclipse Temurin
+* Microsoft Build of OpenJDK

 Don't confuse: OpenJDK vs HotSpot:
 * From Java 11 forward, Oracle JDK builds and OpenJDK builds will be essentially identical